-Women awarded scholarships are invited to attend, as our guests, the scholarship awards luncheon held on the second Saturday in April.
+Women awarded scholarships are invited to attend, as our guests, the scholarship awards luncheon held on the first Saturday in April.

 Eligibility Criteria for All Scholarship Funds.
 The following criteria apply to all scholarship funds administered by the Foundation.
 Each applicant must:

 - Be a resident of Collier County or southern Lee County, Florida;

 - Participate in an interview with the Foundation’s Scholarship Committee;

 - Provide a minimum of two acceptable letters of recommendation; and

 - Submit a completed application and the required references and essay by the specified deadline.

 Previous applicants and awardees may re-apply for all scholarship funds.